RoboCupatHomeSim/human-navigation-unity/README.md

 # Human Navigation Project

-This is a Unity project for the competition of Human Navigation.
+This is a Unity project for the competition of Human Navigation task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.

 Please prepare a common unitypackage and a dll file for text-to-speech (TTS) in advance, and import them to this project.

-For details of creating the common unitypackage, please see the following page.
+For details of using the common unitypackage, please see an instruction in the following repository: https://github.com/PartnerRobotChallengeVirtual/common-unity.git

-https://github.com/PartnerRobotChallengeVirtual/common-unity.git
-For details of creating the dll for TTS, please see the following page.
+For details of creating the dll for TTS, please see the following repository: https://github.com/PartnerRobotChallengeVirtual/console-simple-tts
-https://github.com/PartnerRobotChallengeVirtual/console-simple-tts

 ## Prerequisites